syamfarh/tp/docs/DeveloperGuide.md

 * 3b.
 The given person has already been cloned.

     * 3b1.
-FAPro shows an error message:  “A clone of this person already exists.
+FAPro shows an error message:  "A clone of this person already exists.
 To clone again, please edit the previous clone first or alternatively, clone the previous clone."

         Use case resumes at step 2.